|site search by freefind

 It is interesting that the millennium - the 1,000 year reign of Christ - is mentioned in only one place in Scripture and yet tends to be the defining point in end-times beliefs.
-There are pre-millennialists who believe Christ returns before the millennium begins.
+There are pre-millennialists who believe Christ returns before it begins.
 Included in this is the popular but recent belief of dispensationalism.
 Then there are amillennialists who do not believe there is a specific 1,000 year reign.
 Finally, we have the post-millennialists who believe the millennium began at the resurrection of Christ.
 Pre-millennialists take the millennium as a literal 1,000 year period.
 Amillennialists and post-millennialists take it as a figurative number.

 To begin, let's look at the Scripture in question: Rev. 20:1-10: